luvit/luvi/README.md

     it's root.
  2. Test your unzipped program with bare `luvi` by setting the`LUVI_IN` environment variable to point to your folder.
- 3. When wou are pleased with the result, zip your folder making sure `main.lua` is in the root of the new zip file.
+ 3. When you are pleased with the result, zip your folder making sure `main.lua` is in the root of the new zip file.
 Then concatenate the `luvi` binary with your zip to form a new binary.
 Mark it as executable and distribute.